 But…the reality is that I was not good for her.
 Penny’s decision to leave me was objectively superior to staying with me, and I’ve accepted that fact.
-It may have sucked subjectively to me (still does), but, if nothing else, I take solace in knowing that she is, in all likelihood, thriving without me.
+It may have sucked subjectively (still does), but, if nothing else, I take solace in knowing that she is, in all likelihood, thriving without me.

 Penny’s departure from my life, while necessary, caused me a great deal of pain and anguish.
 The wound isn’t as sore as it once was, however.
 And I certainly don’t harbour any resentment toward her; on the contrary – if you’ll pardon the cliché – part of me still loves her, and I believe it always will.
 I wish her the best in whatever she aspires to.

 Maybe someday I’ll be able to watch Doctor Who – a television programme I have avoided for the sole reason that Penny watched it religiously.
 It, like the items from the box, reminded me of her.
 Maybe someday.

 I haven’t seen her or spoken to her since 2011.
 This is probably for the best.
 It’s also worth noting that I haven’t been in any significant relationships since Penny.
 But that’s another story for another time, perhaps.
 Actually, probably not.

 Don’t worry – I’m not planning any more posts about my ex-girlfriend.
 This was a special case.
 I wanted to share on this blog a more human, more flawed side of me.
 So far, all I’ve published here (besides the various page tabs) are more academic, almost robotic posts usually dealing with language and usually involving lists.
 Plot twist!
 I’m not an automaton!
 I’m actually a mortal man!